Jordy-VL/SP-calibration-NER/README.md

 ### Nested NER TACL

 1. second best decoding

+We need to get some logit space that stands for all possible label sequences So N_test x L x K x K
+% x K #nesting depth, at most K

+Combination-wise: L^(K x K)

+=> use K-level CRFs for decoding, so average the energy over K CRFs.

+These are now our logits!
+The decoding and predictions are special in its own right, will have to use the repo :/ => check which elements required to form TouristLeMC object

+% have to create a new object containing this?
+% can simplify a lot [only nonbayesian]
+%% whatever gets me started fastest
+%%% also will have to create a vector/tensor representing y_true & correctness

 2. have to adapt to Transformers

 # setup a virtualenv for each repository: